31Sanskrati/DOM_manipulation/README.md

 - CSS

 ## Setup
 You just have to copy the code and save it with the extensions.
-After this just opne the html file in your favorite browser.
+After this just open the html file in your favorite browser.

 ## Repositiory Status
 Not finished yet.